Banks push FTSE 100 higher as Greek debt deal done

 "I was 'long' on the market last week, betting that a Greek deal would be reached, and the agreement on Greece has had a natural, positive kick-on effect for the banks," Central Markets trading analyst Joe Neighbour said.

-News of a deal with creditors was met with a measure of relief mixed with much anger in Greece, after it became clear the country will have to swallow more austerity in what some see as Berlin's attempts to humiliate Athens as a punishment for its resistance to another round of cuts.

-"It's generally seen by the markets at the moment as a done deal, but clearly there will be some sort of political wranglings about this both domestically for Tsipras and his party and within the euro zone region as well," said London Capital Group analyst Brenda Kelly.
+"For Greece, the 86bn package will allow it to meet its financial commitments for the next three years.
+But the conditions are extremely tough," Pictet Wealth Management chief strategist, Christophe Donay, wrote in a note.

-In individual stocks, British Airways' owner International Consolidated Airlines Group (IAG) was the biggest gainer of the day in percentage terms, rising 3.5 percent after UBS upgraded the stock to "buy" from "neutral".
+Among standout gainers, British Airways' owner International Consolidated Airlines Group (IAG) rose 1.9 percent after UBS upgraded the stock to "buy" from "neutral".

-Also among the risers, supermarkets Morrison, Tesco , Marks and Spencer and Sainsbury added between 3.1 and 1.8 percent.

-"It is very much a relief rally, with a huge bend towards the defensive, and that is a lot of the reason why supermarkets are benefiting today," Kelly said.

-Among mid caps, specialty chemical maker Alent soared as much as 45 percent to a record high after a bid from U.S. peer Platform Specialty, pushing the FTSE 350 Chemicals Index 2.6 percent higher.
+Among mid caps, specialty chemical maker Alent soared 45 percent to a record high after a bid from U.S. peer Platform Specialty, pushing the FTSE 350 Chemicals Index 2.6 percent higher.

-On the downside, International Personal Finance plummeted 24 percent on proposed revisions to a credit amendment law in Poland, one of its biggest markets.
+On the downside, International Personal Finance plummeted nearly 15 percent to a 16-month low on proposed revisions to a credit amendment law in Poland, one of its biggest markets.

 The FTSE 100 is up by about 2 percent since the start of 2015, although the index is down 6 percent from a record high of 7,122.74 points reached in April.
-(Additional reporting by Sudip Kar-Gupta; Editing by Andrew Roche)
+(Additional reporting by Sudip Kar-Gupta; Editing by Louise Ireland)

 LONDON, May 2 Britain's top share index rose on Tuesday, with well-received results from heavyweight BP helping underpin gains in a positive start to the first trading day of the month.